-A worship council has been formed, led by the Collective Worship leader, to monitor the impact of worship across the school and evaluate improvements.
+A worship council has been formed, led by the Collective Worship leaders, to monitor the impact of worship across the school and evaluate improvements.
+The aim of the Worship Council is creating advocates for reflecting and improving aspects of worship and worship areas, generating ideas, taking ownership and leading aspects of worship around the school.